hemraj1104/hemraj1104/README.md

 ## About Me
-👋 Hey, I'm Hemraj — a Computer Engineer focused on backend + full-stack development.
+👋 Hi, I'm Hemraj — a Computer Engineer passionate about backend and full-stack development.
-I love solving real problems with code and turning concepts into scalable web apps.
+I love solving real-world problems with modern tech and shipping projects that actually matter.

 ## ⚙️ Tech Stack